khattaksd/webvtt-validator/README.md

 ## Demo

-Try the live demo by opening `demo/index.html` in your browser after building the project.
+Try the demo by opening `demo/index.html` in your browser after running `pnpm run build`.